 The Wild Way Flock

-In a system where interdependence and a web of interconnections are key to ecological health and farm success, developing a flock that fills as many roles as possible helps us develop a resilient, thriving farm.
+In a system where interdependence and a web of interconnections are key to ecological health and farm success, developing a flock that fills as many roles as possible helps develop a resilient, thriving farm.

 Pasture Raised